 15.2.
 Comparability - over time

-Time series according to NACE Rev. 2 are available from 2000 onwards.
+Time series (according to NACE Rev. 2) are comparable over time from 2021 onwards.

 15.3.
 Coherence - cross domain